Cell-Tek SlopeGrid® as a Retaining Wall Alternative

 SlopeGrid Retaining Wall Benefits

 SlopeGrid consists of a series of interconnected cells and when fastened to any slope it will prevent erosion and keep soil in place.
+SlopeGrid is an economical and effective alternative solution to a traditional retaining wall.
 Benefits of using SlopeGrid instead of a traditional retaining wall include:

 - Economical especially compared to block walls